The Continuity of Taste

 Often, a simple “good” or “bad” sufficed, or that Victorian stalwart, “sound”, as in “sound old ale”.
 You can tell sometimes what was meant by the older vocabulary, but in general the impressions conveyed were less precise than today.

-White beer (wit) today doesn’t taste quite like soap, tar and vinegar, but in the 1800s a lot of “Belgian white” was lactic-sourish.
+White beer (Wit) today doesn’t taste quite like soap, tar and vinegar, but in the 1800s a lot of “Belgian white” was lactic-sourish.
 Casks then on the Continent were often pitched, so the tar part may come from that.
 Berlin’s Weisse today is probably fairly close, or some brands of Leipzig Gose Bier.

-Even an urban-dweller can conjure up the idea of newly-mown hay.
+Even an urban-dweller can conjure the idea of newly-mown hay.
 I’d call it loamy, herbal, maybe perfumed.
-It could also evoke something funky/vegetal, from fertilizer or the natural growing cycle.
+It can also evoke something funky/vegetal, from fertilizer or the natural growing cycle.
 This note in various grasses derives from an organic chemical, couramin.
-Couramin was isolated in the later 1800s and is used in perfumes and certain foods to lend the keynote flavour.
+Couramin was isolated in the later 1800s and is used today in perfumes and certain foods to lend the keynote flavour.
 Clover in particular has a concentration of this chemical, which makes sense as it is a frequent component of hay and silage.